 2. Safety of the Working Dog

-A lot can happen to a dog with floppy ears at the workplace, be it guarding someone’s home or out on the range protecting livestock from predators.
+A lot can happen to a dog with floppy ears at the workplace, whether guarding someone’s home or out on the range protecting livestock from predators.

 3. Removing Disadvantages